 The Zohar says beautifully,

-So, ultimately, both translations – ‘do homage in purity’ and ‘kiss the son’ are correct, depending on the perspective you are viewing the verse from.
+So, ultimately, both translations – ‘do homage in purity’ and ‘kiss the son’- are correct, depending on the perspective from which you view the verse.
 The Hebrew language is a multi-dimensional spectrum of colors, while translations collapse the possibilities into a rigid state.
 The Talmud says,

 ר’ יהודה אומר המתרגם פסוק כצורתו הרי זה בדאי והמוסיף עליו הרי זה מחרף ומגדף

-Rebbe Nachman takes Psalm 2:7 into a personal inward direction,
+Rebbe Nachman takes Psalm 2:7 in a personal inward direction,

 The Zohar says of the Ra’aya Mehemna (Aramaic for ‘The Faithful Shepherd’), Moshe, who is the prototype for Mashiach,